Getting Here, Getting Around & Exploring Arizona

 And with a variety of tour providers, you can also find customized trips that stop at some of the premier sights and attractions throughout the region.

 Flights to Tucson

-Tucson is served by six airlines with daily nonstop service to/from 15 destinations and connections around the world.
+Tucson is served by six airlines with daily nonstop service to/from major and connections around the world.

 Check flytucson.com for up-to-date information from Tucson International Airport

 Choose Tucson International Airport (TUS) for convenience and a less stressful travel experience.

 When you calculate the value of your time, mileage and higher parking rates, flying from Phoenix lose its appeal.
 Especially when you consider their lowest airfares are on flights that require the same connections you would make from Tucson – the only difference is you’re adding an extra leg; a two-hour drive to-and-from Phoenix.

 The convenience of TUS for southern Arizona travelers:

 - Nearby airport – no 2-hour drive, especially when you’re tired and your way home.

 - Nonstop flights to major cities in the U.S.